Service provided by Arts Section of Kilkenny County Council

 The Arts Office continually develops and delivers an inclusive Arts programme working to dispel notions of elitism in the sector.
 Through partnership with other groups, we deliver a programme of activities where the arts are open to all, enjoyable, gratifying and a tool for lifelong learning.

 For more information and updates on how to access the services we offer check the News section of our website or follow us on Facebook and Twitter.
-Sign up to our e-bulletin.
+Sign up to our email database by emailing email@example.com

 There is a fee charged to participate in some of our programmes such as Literature workshops, Siamsa and Open Circle.
-Many of our services such as the fortnightly e-bulletin, the Kilkenny poetry Broadsheet, the Rhyme Rag, and Culture Night are offered free of charge.
+Many of our services such as the Kilkenny poetry Broadsheet, the Rhyme Rag, and Culture Night are offered free of charge.

 Research and pilot projects are devised by the Arts Officer often in partnership with artists and relevant organisations.